mdeguzis/SteamOS-Tools/README.md

 ```

 ## Contents
+* artwork - banners and various images/artwork for SteamOS.
 * cfgs/ - various configuration files, including package lists for Debian software installations.
 * docs/ - readme files for each script.
 * extra/ - various extra scripts
+* game-fixes - a location to store some small deployable fixes for games.
 * scriptmodules/ - plugable bash modules / routines for any of the below scripts.
 Scripts for packages and more (including Netflix!)
-* utilities/ - various scripts to handle small parts of the SteamOS-Tools repository (plugable objects)
+* utilities/ - various scripts to handle small parts of the SteamOS-Tools repository (plugable objects) and standalone tools for use.
   * build-deb-from-ppa.sh - attempts to build a Debian package from a PPA repository.
   * build-deb-from-src.sh - attempts to build a Debian package from a git source tree.
   * build-test-chroot.sh - build a Debian or SteamOS jail for testing **[in progress]**